 It's exciting, it's fun, it's cool and it's futuristic.
 It attracts attention.
 And, most importantly of all, it's interactive.

 Pointing your smartphone camera at a regular, everyday inanimate object and watching it come to life before your very eyes is like something out of a science fiction movie.
-And indeed, in some ways, great augmented reality markets itself.
+And indeed, in some ways, great augmented reality experience markets itself.

 How to do this is best illustrated with examples.
 So, let's now look at five great AR marketing examples and campaigns being used by some of the world's top brands today and consider what ideas we can pinch for our own inbound marketing efforts.